-Vegetalismo (from the Spanish vegetal, "plant") is the Amazonian healing and spiritual tradition that forms the primary lineage foundation of ECC's ceremonial practice.
+Vegetalismo (from the Spanish vegetal, "plant") is a broad academic term for the family of Amazonian plant-medicine healing traditions.
+ECC's ceremonial lineage descends specifically from one such tradition: Shipibo curanderismo.
 A vegetalista is a person who has undergone formal apprenticeship to the plant teachers — spending extended periods in isolation and dieta in the forest, fasting and praying in relationship with specific master plants, and receiving through that process the songs, knowledge, and spiritual capacities that constitute their calling.

 The vegetalista's authority comes not from academic or institutional training but from direct spiritual experience and the endorsement of their teachers — both human lineage holders and the plant teachers themselves.
 This transmission-based model of spiritual formation is understood within the tradition as the only way to develop a genuine working relationship with the plants, because the plants are understood as conscious spiritual beings who can only be worked with through earned relationship, not technique.

-ECC's facilitators have undergone vegetalista training under lineage holders who themselves received transmission through the same process.
+ECC's facilitators have undergone curanderismo training under Shipibo lineage holders who themselves received transmission through the same process.
 We hold this lineage with deep respect for the indigenous Amazonian peoples — particularly the Shipibo-Conibo — who have preserved and transmitted these teachings across centuries.
-Our ministerial practice draws on this lineage while situating itself within the legal and religious framework of the United States under RFRA protections.
+Our ceremonial practice draws on this lineage while situating itself within the legal and religious framework of the United States under RFRA protections.